shanebrown120/n8n-youtube-video-summarizer/README.md

 - Captions may not be available immediately after a video is uploaded; poll at reasonable intervals to ensure summaries include captions.
 - Apify usage beyond 714 transcripts/month may incur additional costs.
-- You can make a copy of the RSS Feed Trigger node through the AI agent node and paste it to create a separate workflow to link to your original Telegram node.
-This way, you can have multiple video summaries from different youtube accounts.
 - Contributions and suggestions are welcome.
 Please open an issue or pull request for improvements.

 ***